 Adding a gothic arch to your bra band is a must if you find the conventional straight band rides up or is generally uncomfortable.
 Or if you just prefer the look of it.
 So here’s a little guide for how to sew a gothic arch – the way I do it, at least.

-The first thing you’ll need to do is alter your bra pattern if it doesn’t already have this design feature.
+The first thing you’ll need to do is alter your bra pattern.
 Measure up approx 3/4″ (2cm) from the bottom edge of the front frame.
 A touch more if you want a more dramatic arch, a touch less for smaller sizes.
 The important thing is to make a sharp angle at the centre front – otherwise it’s just an arch.
 Not Gothic.
 The other important thing is to smoothly blend the line back to the curve under the cup holes (almost certainly there is a more technical term …)

 All done!
 Just a quick press with the iron to remove the Frixion pen marks.